The Society of Point of Care Ultrasound

-For those who receive Phase I training through Introductory Pathway I, (initial training during PA school), Phase II Proctored Scanning Phase can only begin after the PA becomes licensed to practice.
+For those who receive Phase I training through Introductory Pathway I, (initial clinical training during school), Phase II Proctored Scanning Phase can only begin after the clinician is licensed to practice.

 The Proctored Phase II scans should be subject to rigorous quality assurance reviews.
 Live scanning can be augmented with imaging reviews, simulation training, and competency should be assessed upon completion of this proctored period.
 Any completed formal training should be accompanied by documentation which outlines the specific topics and applications that were assessed, the total number of training exams completed with expert supervision, and performance assessment measures.

 Section 5 - Proficiency Validation / Certification

-Training and proficiency standards should be developed by PA professional and PA specialty organizations, and the PA standards should closely complement well-validated standards set forth previously by other professional medical organizations/colleges.
+Training and proficiency standards should be developed by professional and specialty organizations, and the standards should closely complement well-validated standards set forth previously by other professional medical organizations/colleges.
 (45,46) In the absence of specialty and practice-specific competency standards, successful deployment of clinical ultrasound by clinicians should parallel and complement the validated standards previously set forth by other professional societies or organizations.

-While POCUS can be employed variably depending on specialty and practice setting, it is valuable for PA professional organizations to develop clinical ultrasound subcommittees as well as administrative and leadership infrastructure to promote clinical ultrasound use in their respective constituencies.
-It is also valuable for PA organizations to work with corresponding physician specialty organizations to ensure guidelines and efforts are complimentary and parallel.
+While POCUS can be employed variably depending on specialty and practice setting, it is valuable for professional organizations to develop clinical ultrasound subcommittees as well as administrative and leadership infrastructure to promote clinical ultrasound use in their respective constituencies.
+It is also valuable for provider organizations to work with corresponding physician specialty organizations to ensure guidelines and efforts are complimentary and parallel.